rahil911/snowflake-azure-etl/README.md

 ## Entities Processed

-This ETL pipeline processes 12 entities:
+This ETL pipeline processes entities that you configure in your `.env` file.
+You can process any subset of the available entities based on what's available in your Azure Blob Storage.

+### Available Entities
+The system supports these entities:
 - channel
 - channelcategory
 - customer
 - product
 - productcategory